 Our CDL regular season tournaments constitute the core of our program.
 Each high school team participates in six of these tournaments, divided among four conferences; each middle school team participates in five tournaments, competing in three conferences.
 Some tournaments include multiple conferences.
 The culminating tournaments of the season – the Chicago Debate Championships and Chicago Middle School Debate Championships – bring together debaters from all conferences to compete to be named city champion.

-Each year, the CDC organizes additional competitions to which select high-performing teams from across all conferences are invited.
-These events, sponsored and hosted by private partners, provide students with the opportunity to experience a professional work setting, interact with professionals, and attend career panels or workshops.
+Each year, the CDC organizes additional competitions, to which select high-performing teams from across all conferences are invited.
+These events, sponsored and hosted by private partners, provide students with the opportunity to experience a professional work setting, interact with professionals, and attend career panels and workshops.